Steel, Wood and Cold rolled design standards – fully integrated with analysis software

 The first tab Details, simply allows the user to add in more information about the project such as Project Name, ID, designer and notes.
 These will appear at the top of the reports generated by the design module.

 Factors are specific to each design module.
 Please visit the specific module documentation page for more information.

 The Members tab contains all the input related to the each of the members to be designed in the module.
 These may contain specific parameters for each design software (hover over the tooltips for more info).
 These can be changed at anytime by changing the values in the cells.

 The Design Member table contains all the members, their materials, section IDs, length and their limit factors that have been automatically populated from the model.
-You can also group together common members (for instance 1-3 will design members 1-3 as a single beam member).
-You can also delete certain members that you don’t want to include in the design check.

 The materials and Sections (in the lower tables) are automatically populated from the model.
 You can hover over the icon for more information.